openKolibri/halo-90/readme.md

 | ![frontIso] | ![backIso]  |

 #### Potential Alternates
-Some alternates have not been tested.
-(Will update when I can get stock or have to switch suppliers)
+Some alternates have not been tested, but match specifications.

 | Stated            | Alternetive      | Tested |
 | ----------------- | ---------------- | ------ |